• Templates

 Connect With Others

-It's without saying that taking regular breaks is crucial for an ideal work-life balance and staying focused.
-However, it's also important not to isolate yourself from connecting with others, in and out of the working environment.
+It goes without saying that taking regular breaks is crucial for an ideal work-life balance and staying focused.
+However, it's also important not to isolate yourself from peers, both in and out of the workplace.
+Human connection is crucial for your mental wellbeing!

 Dhiraj Nallapaneni of BirdEye says: "I do sync up with my team members regularly, and we do try to make an effort to share some non-work-related life updates.
 It's a great way to bring the team closer together when a lot of people are struggling with loneliness.